Divorce Law in Rhode Island

 • The length of the marriage

-A court can finalize the divorce with short-term, rehabilitative, or permanent payments.
-The Rhode Island Supreme Court ruled that alimony should be rehabilitative and help a spouse achieve self-sufficiency.
+A court may award short-term, rehabilitative, or permanent alimony.
+The Rhode Island Supreme Court has emphasized that alimony should help a spouse achieve financial stability whenever possible.

 Child Custody and Visitation